shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Area Creation

-At level 3, spells you cast in your bonded schools that target an area have an infinite duration, as long as the spell has a duration longer than Instant.
+At level 3, spells you cast in your bonded schools that target an area have an infinite duration, as long as the spell has a duration longer than Instant, and its area of effect radius or diameter is doubled.

 ### Area Fixation